 | Sales Coaching & Enablement | Sales recordings, coaching workflows, and rep development | ✅ |

-| Data Integration & API Openness | Open APIs and data portability to external platforms | ✅ |
+| Data Integration & API Openness | Open APIs and data portability to external systems | ✅ |

 | Compliance & Security | Access controls, audit trails, and regulatory compliance | ❌ |